ugurctaygun/mern-contact-keeper/README.md

 Express-js-validator is used to limit the scope of the data that can be sent to the api

+JWT Web Token

+Used to create a unique web token for users. routes/users.js jwt.io

 BCRYPT

 is used to hash the password or objects that are required to be hashed while passing them to the database